Jujure/juju.re/jujure/content/writeups/fcsc_2024/svartalfheim.md

 The assembly for this might look like `mov mem, [reg]`

-Here we go, that's it, an instruction set of 3 instruction, cannot even branch or add 2 registers.
+Here we go, that's it, an instruction set of 3 instructions, there isn't even an instruction to branch or to add two registers together.

 Let's write an interpreter for the VM so we can debug it.

 ### Writing the interpreter

-Basically the interpreter will have multiple role in the analysis:
+Basically the interpreter will have multiple roles in the analysis:

 * Get an execution trace and disassembly of the virtual machine
 * Set breakpoints during execution